- Find A Trip

 plus airfare to Denver and from Phoenix.

-Boulder, Jackson Hole, Grand Tetons, Yellowstone, Salt Lake City, Lake Tahoe, San Francisco, Pacific Beach, Los Angeles, San Diego, Las Vegas, Zion, Bryce Canyon, Grand Canyon, Sedona, Scottsdale
+Boulder, Jackson Hole, Grand Tetons, Yellowstone, Salt Lake City, Lake Tahoe, San Francisco, Los Angeles, San Diego, Las Vegas, Zion, Bryce Canyon, Grand Canyon, Sedona, Scottsdale

 You’re in for the teen tour of a lifetime as you travel through the Golden State this summer!
 This incredible itinerary takes you on a loop from the Rocky Mountains in Boulder, down the coast of California into canyon country.
 In between, you’ll have the chance to raft the Snake River, surf the Pacific, conquer your fear of heights (if you wish!) on a thrill ride 1,000 feet above the Vegas strip and so much more.
 It is a whirlwind summer, one you’ll never forget.

 Welcome to the Rockies, and one of the most beautiful college campuses in the nation where we will have our orientation.
-Dine at The Sink, a Boulder Institution where you can sign the wall and keep an eye out for the “grate” listing all the previous Westcoast Connection trips to have passed through.
-Enjoy an evening bowling and playing billiards with your new friends in CU Boulder’s main hub - the Connection.
-The following day, bike the scenic Boulder Creek path, explore Pearl Street, watch the funky musicians and street performers and ride the night away at Elitch Gardens.
+Dine at The Sink, a Boulder institution where you can sign the wall and keep an eye out for the “grate” listing all the previous Westcoast Connection trips to have passed through.
+Enjoy an evening bowling and playing billiards with your new friends in CU Boulder’s main hub – the Connection.
+Explore Pearl Street, watch the funky musicians and street performers.
+Enjoy all the rides at Elitch Gardens, and laugh with all your new friends at the Jumpstreet Indoor Trampoline Park.

 Brave the wet and wild Snake River on an incredible whitewater rafting journey before exploring the quaint town of Jackson Hole; be sure to snap a few photos in front of famous elk-antler arches.
 Go full throttle down an alpine slide for breathtaking views.
 Embrace the majestic Grand Tetons on your way to marvel at Old Faithful, Yellowstone National Park’s most regular geyser, the thermal pools and the Fountain Paint Pots.
 Keep your eyes out for the park’s diverse wildlife including the many buffalo.

 Enjoy the day riding the body or tube slides or lounging in the lazy river at Lagoon Water Park.
-That evening, ride one of the 9 roller coasters or 40 other attractions in the amusement park.
-For the daredevils in the group, brave Wicked, a coaster that launches riders up a 110' Tower, at 55 mph in 2.5 seconds before an Immelmann turn, a heart-line roll, two half-pipe turns and the signature "lake turn" into a dark tunnel.
+That evening, ride one of the many awesome roller coasters or 40 other attractions in the amusement park including the new state of the art roller coaster, Cannibal.
+For the daredevils in the group, brave Wicked, a coaster that launches riders up a 110′ Tower, at 55 mph in 2.5 seconds before an Immelmann turn, a heart-line roll, two half-pipe turns and the signature “lake turn” into a dark tunnel.

 Push yourself at the challenge ropes course – be one of the few to make it to the top of the “firecracker”, ring the bell at the top of a 100 foot tall tree or hang upside down on the giant swing.
 Play Ultimate Frisbee or beach volleyball on the shore or listen to music and tan.
 Learn to waterski with professional instructors or go tubing or wakeboarding.
 Sprawl the deck of your private sailboat as we sail the deep blue waters.
 Back at our camping resort, take advantage of the basketball and tennis courts or lounge by the pool.